-An amazing use for any leftover pasta with tomato sauce.
-Leftover pasta pizza is so simple yet impressive for a quick weeknight dinner or lunch and no one will mind eating leftovers!
+Leftover Pasta Pizza is an amazing use for any leftover pasta with tomato sauce.
+This recipe with leftover pasta is so simple yet impressive for a quick weeknight dinner or lunch and no one will mind eating leftovers!

 When I’m crazy busy, tired or just not in the mood.

 OR, when you have hit that snooze button too many times and have no time to pack a lunch box.
-Leftovers rocks.
+Leftovers to the rescue!

-Now, let’s talk about super simple, no-fuss use for your leftover pasta.
+Now, let’s talk about super simple, no-fuss recipe with leftover pasta.

 Another great kid-friendly recipe with leftover spaghetti —> Baked Spaghetti and Meatball cups

-- Broil or cover with a lid to melt cheese
+Step-6: Broil or cover with a lid to melt chees

-I used the super popular Instant Pot Chicken Parmesan Pasta at kitchen@hoskins for this recipe.
+I used the super popular Instant Pot Chicken Parmesan Pasta for this recipe.

 Leftover Pasta Pizza